akashacms/akasharender/guide/css-less.html.md

         headerStylesheetsAdd: [
             { href: "/vendor/groovy/beat.css" },
             { href: "/vendor/smooth/jazz.css" }
+        ],
+        headerJavaScriptAddTop: [
+            { href: "/extraTop1.js" },
+            { href: "/extraTop2.js" },
+        ],
+        headerJavaScriptAddBottom: [
+            { href: "/extraBottom1.js" },
+            { href: "/extraBottom2.js" }
         ]
     }
 });
 ```

-# The structure of the config.scripts.stylesheets object
+# The structure of the config.scripts.stylesheets/javaScriptTop/javaScriptBottom objects

-We've seen that `config.scripts.stylesheets` is an array of objects, each of which is to have an `href` attribute.
-It's the same object whether declared with the `addStylesheet` function, or the two versions of the `headerStylesheetsAdd` metadata object.
+We've seen that `config.scripts.stylesheets/javaScriptTop/javaScriptBottom` is an array of objects, each of which is to have an `href` attribute.
+It's the same object whether declared with the `addStylesheet`/`addFooterJavaScript`/`addHeaderJavaScript` function, or the two versions of the `headerStylesheetsAdd`/`headerJavaScriptAddTop`/`headerJavaScriptAddBottom` metadata object.

-These objects supports a `media` attribute that can also show up in `<link rel="stylesheet">` tags.
+The stylesheet-related object supports a `media` attribute that can also show up in `<link rel="stylesheet">` tags.

 Suppose you have a stylesheet for printed output: